lykos273998/qml-hep/README.md

 - `whole.py` Python File for running the entire project

-- `utils.py` Utility file with functions for plotting and
+- `utils.py` Utility file with functions for plotting and retriving feature maps

 ## How to run